-Scenic Spot 1: Cathedral Rocks, Rockport, MA
+1. The Stunning Landscape of Cathedral Rocks, Rockport, MA

 This one is a bit off the beaten path, but it was a very nice and relaxing spot.
 While approaching the entrance to the Atlantic Foot Path, I came across some local artists painting the coastline on some small canvases.